Medical Emergency Exceptions to State Abortion Bans

 The Center’s lawsuit asks the state court to clarify the Medical Condition Exception by issuing a declaration about when physicians can legally provide abortion care in Tennessee.

-To this end, the case asks the court to establish that physicians can provide care in their “good faith judgment and in consultation with the pregnant person,” if the pregnant person has:
+To this end, the case asks the court to establish that physicians can provide care in their “good faith judgment and in consultation with the pregnant person,” if the pregnant person has a:

-- a physical medical condition or complication of pregnancy that poses a risk of infection, bleeding, or otherwise makes continuing a pregnancy unsafe for the pregnant person;
+- Physical medical condition or complication of pregnancy that poses a risk of infection, bleeding, or otherwise makes continuing a pregnancy unsafe for the pregnant person;

-- a physical medical condition that is exacerbated by pregnancy, cannot be effectively treated during pregnancy, or requires recurrent invasive intervention; and/or
+- Physical medical condition that is exacerbated by pregnancy, cannot be effectively treated during pregnancy, or requires recurrent invasive intervention; and/or

-- a fetal condition where the fetus is unlikely to survive the pregnancy and sustain life after birth.
+- Fetal condition where the fetus is unlikely to survive the pregnancy and sustain life after birth.

 The Center’s lawsuit argues that the abortion ban, as applied to pregnant persons with emergent medical conditions, violates Article I, § 8 and Article XI, § 8 of the Tennessee Constitution, which guarantee substantive due process for state deprivations of life, liberty or property, as well as equal protection under the law.
 Plaintiffs ask the Court to enjoin unconstitutional enforcement of the ban and to issue a declaration clarifying the Medical Condition Exception under Tennessee’s Declaratory Judgment Act.